elevien/math50_2025/index.md

 **Exams:** There will be two [exams]({{ '/exams/' | relative_url }}):
 - <u>Midterm Quiz</u>: In class on October 8th, covering Units 1–3.
-- <u>Final</u>: During finals week, November 25th at 3pm (room TBD), covering Units 1–5.
+- <u>Final</u>: During finals week, November 25th at 3pm (room TBD) covering Units 1–6.

-**Project:** You will complete a project on a topic of your choosing.
+**Project:** You will complete a project as described in the [project]({{ '/project/' | relative_url }}) page.
 You may work in groups of up to 3, and all students in a group will receive the same grade.
 The project should adhere to the guidelines on the Canvas assignment.

 **Contributing to course material:** You can earn extra credit by contributing to course material.
 Contributions can cinclude imroving the class notes, adding exercises and suggesting exam problems.
 All contributions <u>must be made in the form of pull requests on github</u>, as described an the [contribution]({{ '/contributing-material/' | relative_url }}) page.
 Ideally, your contributions will be synergistic with your project,

 **Exercises:** At the end of each section there are a number of exercies.
 You should complete of all them and ask questions if you have any. <u>Exercises marked with a ❐ are specifically recommended for the exams.</u>

+## How to be succesfull in this course:

+- Come to class and ask questions.
+- Do every exercise in the notes and do every question on the practice exams.
+- Use the project as an opportunity to connect the course material to things that are meaningful to you.
+- Spend time reviewing the material and working through problems without LLM/AI.
+These tools often create the illusion of productivity because of the rapid feedback, but it's sometimes better to do things ``by hand''.
+- On the other hand, you should absolutely embrace AI as a tool to help you learn, so long as it's done in a mindful way and not to avoid doing the work yourself.
+I recommend making a GitHub account and interacting with the course material through Copilot on GitHub.
+[Here](https://github.com/copilot/share/007652a8-48c4-8874-b902-100a20c608ca) is an example of what this looks like.
+- Connect with other students in the class and work with them.

 ## Accessibility Needs